 To extend the life of your chamois and keep it in optimal condition, follow these tips:

-Let it dry in the open air, avoiding direct sunlight.
+- Let it air dry, avoiding direct sunlight.

 - Store your chamois in a cool, dry place.